PRP Joint Injections

 What is the difference between PRP and Stem Cells?

-PRP is used to treat conditions that often have the ability to heal themselves but may require a “jumpstart,” whereas stem cells are used in cases of more advanced conditions such as degenerative arthritis, bony defects, and in cases of spinal disc degeneration.
+PRP is used to treat conditions that often can heal themselves but may require a “jumpstart.”
+In contrast, stem cells are used in cases of more advanced conditions such as degenerative arthritis, bony defects, and in cases of spinal disc degeneration.